rastasheep/ui-element-samples/README.md

 # rastasheep's user interface lab

-Place for forging UI element samples mostly with Angular JS.
+Place for forging UI element samples, as little experiments with different technologies and innovative use cases.

 ## Getting started